 Near Wingate in Runnels County, Texas — The American South (West South Central)

 Location.
-31° 58.644′ N, 100° 7.207′ W. Marker is near Wingate, Texas, in Runnels County.
-Marker is on Farm to Market Road 383 south of County Road 378, on the right when traveling south.
-Marker is located in front lawn of the Wingate Masonic Lodge.
+32° 2.344′ N, 100° 2.327′ W. Marker is near Wingate, Texas, in Runnels County.
+Marker is at the intersection of Farm to Market Road 1677 and County Road 309, on the right when traveling south on Road 1677.
+Marker is at northwest corner of intersection.
 Touch for map.
 Marker is in this post office area: Winters TX 79567, United States of America.
 Touch for directions.

 Also see . . .
-Wilmeth, TX.
+Pumphrey, TX.
 From the Texas State Historical Association’s “Handbook of Texas Online”.
 (Submitted on March 25, 2015.)